This post may contain affiliate links. Please read my disclosure policy for details.

 Can I use different types of milk?

-If you cannot or prefer not to use dairy milk, lactose-free milk, almond milk, coconut milk, etc. would work as well.
-Choose your milk as long as you use a “standard flavored” milk, or at least one that complements well the strawberry flavor.
-Soy milk together with strawberries for instance may not bring the best taste combination, but after all, it is just a matter of taste.
+If you can’t or prefer not to use dairy milk, lactose-free milk, almond milk, coconut milk, and other alternatives would work just as well.
+The key is to choose a milk that has a neutral or mild flavor, one that complements the strawberry taste.
+For example, soy milk with strawberries might not be the best flavor combination, but ultimately, it’s all about personal taste.

-1. In a large bowl, add strawberries and sugar.
-Using a masher or alternatively, a fork, mash to combine into a strawberry puree.
+1. Make the strawberry puree In a large bowl, combine strawberries and sugar.
+Mash them together using a masher or fork until you achieve a smooth strawberry puree.

-1. Let the strawberry puree sit in the fridge for at least 4 hours – one day is best – to allow the sugar to melt.
+1. Refrigerate the strawberry puree for at least 4 hours, or ideally overnight, to allow the sugar to dissolve completely.

-2. When you’re ready to make your drink, pour 90g / ⅓ cup strawberry puree into a glass.
-Drop some diced strawberries.
-Add ice cubes (optional) then gently pour milk over.
+2. Assemble the drink – When ready to serve, add 90g / ⅓ cup strawberry puree to a glass.
+Top with diced strawberries and ice cubes (if desired), then gently pour milk over the mixture.

 korean strawberry milk cafe style, strawberry puree mixed with milk and chunks of strawberries